'I don't see this slowing down' - Saudi spending to continue

 The country's Public Investment Fund (PIF) has taken over four of the SPL's leading clubs, while there is a centralised player acquisition centre.

-Hutton believes the government's involvement in the SPL could be a template for other countries in terms of bringing together the academies, women's league, men's league, football federation to "create a roadmap for growth which is interlinked, not people fighting for territory".
+Hutton believes the government's involvement in the SPL could be a template for other countries in terms of bringing together the academies, women's league, men's league, and football federation to "create a roadmap for growth which is interlinked, not people fighting for territory".

 "The Saudi League has 50 years of tradition behind it.
 It has established fans for established clubs.
 This is a real competition that we're trying to upgrade as opposed to starting something new," says Hutton.

-"The good thing about the Mbappe bid and signings like Ruben Neves, it shows it's not just old players that are being looked at.
+"The good thing about the Mbappe bid and signings like Ruben Neves is it shows it's not just old players that are being looked at.
 It's more a question of what will add value, what will add glamour, what will add star factor.

 "There are real clubs with real fan bases who are genuinely excited, just as Chelsea fans or Manchester City fans were excited when the new influx of money and stars came to their clubs.
 It's not so dissimilar."